demisto/content/Packs/PingCastle/Integrations/PingCastle/README.md

 This integration will run a server that will listen for PingCastle XML reports.
-This integration was integrated and tested with version 6.0.0 of PingCastle
+This integration was integrated and tested with version 6.0.0 of PingCastle.
 ## Configure PingCastle on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.